 Ali admits that having a successful startup requires a lot of sacrifices.
 “Sometimes, I don’t buy things for myself that I need so that I can spend it on my startup.
 If someone wants to commit to their business, they have to sacrifice time, money, and resources.”

-“The Iraqi market lacks so many services and products that are not available in our market in comparison to other countries.
+“The Iraqi market lacks so many services and products which are not available in our market in comparison to other countries.
 So it doesn’t have to be a new idea.
 We can learn from other startups around the world.
 We should try to accomplish the same work that they have done in their community and bring it to our market.”